dealien/SCIENCE-Project-To-Do-List/put_a_prison_bus_on_a_train.md

 ## Report
 Once the bus is in place we had {{book.cncman30}} and {{book.DuckterZoidberg}} drive their cars down the tracks to make a train come.
 Then they got on the train and rode back to me, allowing me to see the progress of the train.

-It went perfectly!
+It was amazing!
 The Prison Bus landed almost perfectly in the flatbed.
 It was hard to know when to drive off, but my timing was miraculously perfect.

 {{book.TheNousKid}} tried to drive his car onto the train as well, but he didn't get to the top of the tunnel in time.